Jonjeexe/Kernel_Modder/README.md

 ## Unpack boot.img
-Make sure your `boot.img` should be in internal storage but don't put in any folder that should be out of folders and Termux has storage permission of do `termux-setup-storage`
+Make sure your `boot.img` should be in internal storage but don't put in any folder that should be out of folders and Termux has storage permission or do `termux-setup-storage`
 ```
 chmod +x Tool
 ```